 The content that the audience of Digital Nomad Wannabe consumes is instructional, informative and clear on how to do things.
 Many of the posts you’ll find here are augmented by a video – that’s because in many respects when you’re using a software tool or explaining how to undertake a task a show and tell is just the easiest way for audiences to understand.

-YouTube is where I host all my instructional videos.
+YouTube is where I host all of my instructional videos.
 Even the Facebook Lives that I share in this group as saved and uploaded to YouTube.
-YouTube has a massive search engine for videos and to maximise your chances of driving traffic from YouTube to your blog and increases your blog followers, you need to make sure you’ve covering some basics.
+YouTube has a massive search engine for videos and to maximise your chances of driving traffic from YouTube to your blog and increases your blog followers, you need to make sure you’ve covered some basics.

 YouTube Video Basics